thatbirdguythatuknownot/sniplections/README.md

 ```

 **is_prime.py**<br/>
 Check if a number is prime.
+Requires `/c_extensions/cc.c`.